By Dustin White, VP – Healthcare Solutions, Paymentus

 The end of the year usually brings with it a surge in demand for services once a patient is nearing or has met their deductible.
 Many patients view post-deductible care as a bonus or are more likely to pursue treatments and procedures around this time of year because they have finally met their deductible.
 As we round out the year with higher patient volumes, the majority paid by insurance, it is easy to lose focus on the importance of collecting from patients.

 The deductible reset process can be complicated to navigate for healthcare providers and their staff.
 Simplifying the patient billing process can reduce stress on the patient by providing the everyday payment experience and flexible payment options, as well as minimize the need for staff intervention.
-This also typically results in decreased days in AR, fewer tax write-offs and increased patient satisfaction.
+This also typically results in decreased days in AR, fewer bad debt write-offs and increased patient satisfaction.

 With deductible-related demand for services increasing at the end of the calendar year and patients racing against the clock to maximize healthcare affordability, providers must rise to the challenge.
 What should providers be doing to meet their patients' expectations of care and prepare to survive the season right after deductibles reset?
 Now is the time for providers to revisit their strategy when it comes to communication, convenience and flexibility for their patients when it comes to billing and payments.

-As deductibles have risen across the industry, communication is key to serving patients and ensuring that they are not caught off guard by unexpected bills or charges that they do not understand.
+As costs have risen across the industry, communication is key to serving patients and ensuring that they are not caught off guard by unexpected bills or charges that they do not understand.
 It’s become more important that healthcare providers effectively communicate and bill patients through a proven electronic bill presentment platform.
 Communication can be as simple as reminding patients of outstanding bills or an upcoming appointment via text and email.

 Additionally, with patients feeling the squeeze of bigger deductibles, it’s more important than ever that electronic payment portals also offer convenient and flexible payment options.
 Collecting a patient's credit or debit card and having a patient’s preferred payment method on file is one way that healthcare providers can help streamline the payment process for their patients once the balance is known.
 This enables them to pay their healthcare bills with one click via a digital wallet, like PayPal, Apple Pay or Google Pay, containing payment data that has already been verified.